shawlleyw/shawlleyw.github.io/_pages/about.md

 [**Open Source Promotion Plan**](https://summer-ospp.ac.cn/)
 - Selected in 2021 and 2023 summer, funded by Chinese Academy of Science
-- Contribute to openEuler and OIWiki
+- Contributed to openEuler and OIWiki

 #### Misc